-Many A Levels would benefit from studying GCSE History.
+• Many A Levels would benefit from studying GCSE History.
 This is because of the transferable skills that are included in the course, such as debating, essay writing, scrutinising evidence, group work and presentations.

-Careers Information: A GCSE in History will be useful if you are considering a career in any of the following areas; primary and secondary teaching, lecturing, museum work, local or national government, journalism, writing, magazine, TV, newspaper and online journalism, archiving, documentary making, legal and litigation work and many, many more!
+A GCSE in History will be useful if you are considering a career in any of the following areas; primary and secondary teaching, lecturing, museum work, local or national government, journalism, writing, magazine, TV, newspaper and online journalism, archiving, documentary making, legal and litigation work and many, many more!

-Please contact Mrs Egginton (s.egginton@sydenham.lewisham.sch.uk) for further information.
+Please contact Ms. Wylie (r.wylie@sydenham.lewisham.sch.uk) for further information.